MCMi460/multipurposebot/README.md

 Remember, if you're hosting the bot yourself, you'll need to make sure you have all the modules imported in [bot.py][bot].

+> Extra notice: You'll need to enable the "Server Members" Intent on your bot's application screen if you want the "getuser" command to work for users other than yourself.

 ---

 You don't have to give credit to me.
 That's not what Github is for (in my opinion).